Network Performance Monitor Upgrade Guide (deprecated)

 Last Updated: September 10, 2019 | SolarWinds Upgrade Guide

 This topic has been deprecated.
 See Install or upgrade Orion Platform products for information about upgrades.

 Does the installer say you are running a legacy version?
 See Upgrade older versions of Orion Platform products.

-If you have NPM 12.0 or higher, you can upgrade using the SolarWinds Orion Installer.
+Starting with NPM 12.0, you can upgrade using the SolarWinds Orion Installer.